Unimaker

 Thursday 12th September - Friday 13th September

-The First UK Academic Makerspace Forum at The University of Sheffield.
+The First UK Academic Makerspace Forum at the University of Sheffield.

 The makerspace community in the UK has been growing rapidly, and many universities are seeing the benefits to their students of academic makerspaces.
 UNIMAKER is a chance to gather people from across the UK and beyond who run makerspaces, are interested in makerspaces, or are just starting out on their makerspace journey.